devmique/full-stack-parents-portal/README.md

 - **Announcements** – School-wide updates posted by Admins, visible to all parents.
 - **PDF Export** – One-click export of grades into downloadable PDF files.
 - **Profile Management system** – You can change your profile picture.

+- **AI assistant** – you can ask AI to assist you using the portal.

 ---